As a first time buyer what is the most important advice you can give me concerning purchase conveyancing in Little Venice?

 On the day of completion you will need to pick up the house keys from the estate agent but this should only take place when the vendors lawyers confirm to the agent that the monies to complete are in and the keys can be handed over.
 You will need to advise the removal men that they can start moving you in.
 As a matter of policy we do not suggest a specific removal company but can assist you in finding a residential property solicitor in Little Venice or a legal practice that specialises in conveyancing in Little Venice.

-Is it correct that all Little Venice CQS (Conveyancing Quality Scheme) solicitors are on the Santander conveyancing panel?
+Is it the case that all Little Venice CQS (Conveyancing Quality Scheme) solicitors are on the HSBC conveyancing panel?

 Some major lenders now utilise CQS as the kick off point for Panel approval such as HSBC and Santander.
 CQS accreditation however gives no guarantee to lender panel acceptance.
 Nevertheless,the CML have indicated that it is likely to become a pre-requisite for solicitors wishing to join their approved list of conveyancing solicitors.

 Does a directory service exist listing Nottingham panel solicitors in Little Venice on the Council of Mortgage Lender’s Website?